ROCm/HIP/docs/how-to/programming_manual.md

 For more details on HIPRTC APIs, refer to [HIP Runtime API Reference](https://rocm.docs.amd.com/projects/HIP/en/latest/doxygen/html/index.html).

-For Linux developers, the link [here](https://github.com/ROCm/hip-tests/blob/develop/samples/2_Cookbook/23_cmake_hiprtc/saxpy.cpp) shows an example how to program HIP application using runtime compilation mechanism, and detail HIPRTC programming guide is also available in Github (https://github.com/ROCm/HIP/blob/develop/docs/user_guide/hip_rtc.md).
+For Linux developers, the link [here](https://github.com/ROCm/hip-tests/blob/develop/samples/2_Cookbook/23_cmake_hiprtc/saxpy.cpp) shows an example how to program HIP application using runtime compilation mechanism, and a detailed [HIPRTC programming guide](./hip_rtc) is also available.

 ## HIP Graph
 HIP graph is supported.
 For more details, refer to the HIP API Guide.